A closeup of a person wide awake after insomnia.

 • Works without electricity

-• Does not make any noise
+• It does not make any noise

 • Easy to clean and care for